-Description The property is a two storey detached house.
-Accommodation Ground Floor: Living Room, Dining Kitchen and Bathroom.
-First Floor: 3 Bedrooms.
-Gross Internal Floor Area (m2) Approximately 80m2.
-Neighbourhood and Location The property occupies an isolated position on the west coast of Scotland benefiting from a panoramic outlook.
-The property is accessed by 2.9 nautical miles on a boat or a 1.21 mile walk.
-The distances have been provided by the seller and is assumed to be correct.
-Age Built 1891.
+Description The property is a one and a half storey detached house.
+Accommodation Ground Floor: Entrance vestibule, Living and Dining room, Bedroom with Ensuite Shower Room, Kitchen and Bathroom.
+First Floor: Three Bedrooms, and Landing.
+Gross Internal Floor Area (m2) Approximately 132m 2 .
+Neighbourhood and Location The property is located in a rural area near the village of Duffus.
+The property is surrounded by open farmland.
+A range of facilities can be obtained in the town of Elgin within reasonable commuting distance.
+Age Built around 1900.
 Weather It was sunny and dry, following generally similar conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
 There are chimney stacks are of stone construction.
 These have render finishes.
-There are metal flashings at the base of the chimneys.
+There are cement flashings at the base of the chimneys.

 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and slated.
+This appears to have been re-covered within the last fifteen-twenty years.
+The kitchen roof, which appears to be a later addition is of similar construction and finish.
 The ridges are formed in tile.
-There are dormer windows at the front and rear, having flat roofs, overlaid in felt.
-Flashings around dormers are formed in metal.
-Access to the roof space is available via a hatch in a bedroom.
-The roof is of timber construction, with timber sarking.
+Valleys are lined with lead materials.
+There are parapet walls with cement skews.
+Access to the roof space is available via a hatch in the landing.
+The upper level accommodation is formed within the roof structure.
+Most of the roof timbers are largely obscured and could not be inspected.
+The roof is of timber construction, with timber sarking and underside membrane.
 Insulation materials have been laid between the ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters are of a PVC, half round design with PVC, round downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of solid stone construction, externally rendered.